 End-of-Year Admissions To-Dos

-As we sprint toward the end of the year, everyone is hustling to get through a long to-do list – for many families in New York, that to-do list includes a few final admissions tasks and priorities.
+As we sprint toward the end of the year, everyone is hustling to get through a long list of tasks and priorities – for many families in New York, that list includes a few final admissions to-dos.
 We’re covering four key areas that you should keep in mind to ensure that you wrap up the admissions process successfully as you head into the new year.

 By this point, you’ve probably visited several schools and participated in open houses or tours.
 Now it’s time to reflect on the insights you gained.
 Which schools resonated with your family?
 Did you notice any similarities or differences between schools?
 Were there any factors that made you fall in love with a particular school, or strongly dislike another?